jcarlos78/terraform-lambda-api-gateway/README.md

-# Terraform - Lambda functions and API Gateway (Example)
+# Terraform - Lambda function and API Gateway (Example)

 AWS Lambda functions and API gateway are often used to create serverlesss applications.